 Artificial Neural Networks – As the name suggest “Neural Network”, they are inspired by the human brain system.
-As ANNs were originally designed with biological neurons as a reference point thus sometimes they are called as a brain model for computers.
+ANNs were originally designed with biological neurons as a reference point thus sometimes they are called a brain model for computers.
 It’s more of a framework than an algorithm.
 ANNs can process information in form audio, video, images, texts, numbers or in any form of data.
 Neurons i.e. perceptrons (as known in early days) were staged as a decision function in those times.

 Artificial Neural networks are designed to take several binary inputs to give a binary output.
 Professor Frank Rosenblatt was the first one to use neural networks.

 As per Dr. Robert Hecht-Nielsen, the inventor of one of the first neuron computer, ANN is “A computing system made up of a number of simple, highly connected processing elements, which process information by their dynamic state response to external inputs.”

 AILabPage defines – Artificial neural networks (ANNs) as “A complex computer code written with a number of simple, highly interconnected processing elements which is inspired by human biological brain structure for simulating human brain working & processing data (Information) models“.
 Point to note, it’s way different than traditional computer program though.

 The human brain needs a much smaller data set when processing or classifying data sets as compared to computer simulation (neural networks) to learn patterns and captioning images.
 The human brain so powerful and step ahead of superfast terminology when we need to identify images, handwriting, speaking different languages and watching videos to understand & re-create them.
 For machine same skills are very complex but ANNs are making it possible now.
 For humans, understanding the brain is easy by using their own brains though.